alexandralalor/alexandralalor.github.io/_pages/projects.md

 author_profile: true
 ---

-I am interested in projects which bolster community relationships, collaborative learning, mentorships in science, [FAIR](https://www.go-fair.org/fair-principles/) and [CARE](https://www.gida-global.org/care) data science principles, and science practice which is socially just and equitable.
+I'm drawn to work with projects which bolster community relationships, mentorships in science, and science practice which is socially just and equitable.

 > ## [University Climate Change Coalition (UC3)](https://secondnature.org/initiative/uc3-coalition/)
 >